Industrial Excess Heat Recovery

 Start date 2011-01-01

 The original Tasks (Phase 1) of this Annex were completed in 2015 and the reports delivered are listed and available for download at the bottom of this page.
 However, the Annex work continued in October 2016 with a second phase, called Task 2, which is now concluded and the Final Report will be published shortly.
-The planning for a Task 3 will start during 2019.
+The planning for a Task 3 has started and a draft legal text was approved by the IETS ExCo in May 2019.

 Objectives and Scope

-- To create a platform within IEA for sharing experiences and findings in R&D projects in the four areas
+- to create a platform within IEA for sharing experiences and findings in R&D projects in the five areas included in this proposal,

-- To enhance knowledge about consequences for the performance, economically and in terms of sustainability, of industrial excess heat projects of different possible future developments of policy instruments and to identify future plans or trends for policy instrument development in participating countries.
+- to enhance knowledge about consequences for the performance, economically and in terms of sustainability, of industrial excess heat projects of different possible future innovative developments to identify future plans or trends in participating countries.

 The current subtasks are: